ForeverZyh/certified_lstms/README.md

 ## Experiment

-We provide all training scripts in `scripts.txt`.
+We provide all training scripts in `scripts.md`.
 Please use `src/train.py` to train and test LSTM and Bi-LSTM and `src/train_tree_lstm.py` to train Tree-LSTM.